 Stage 1 · Sales Program Kick-Off

-Activities: (a) a work collaboration agreement is signed between Your company and me; (b) I get trained on Your company products to become able to run Spanish-based presentations and demos to LATAM prospects and customers.
+Activities: (a) a work collaboration agreement is signed between your company and me; (b) I get trained on your company’s products to become able to run Spanish-based presentations and demos to LATAM prospects and customers.

 Stage 2 · Partners’ Activation and Collateral Sales Materials Building